ferrine/ferrine.github.io/content/gsoc/final_report.md

 tags: PyMC3, GSoC

 ## Impressions
-The summer has passed and a lot of things have been done.
-I still have some work in progress that I did not manage to finish in time.
+The summer has passed and a lot of things are done.
+There is still some work in progress that I did not manage to finish in time.
 This work is devoted to Structured Variational Inference that was impossible before.
 I found this work very challenging and it took a lot of time to get the right direction and inspiration.